a group performing at a music team building program

 • When your lyric is done, ask everyone to stand up and sing your song.
 You can easily record your performance using the digital recorders built into your smart phones.
 You’ll most definitely want to shoot video of everyone singing your original song.

-Professional Music Team Building Programs
+Professionally Facilitated Music Team Building Programs

-1. Large Group Orchestral Music Team Building
+1. Team Building Through Song

 Even if you don’t consider yourself to be musical, songs are part of the narrative of your life.
 This narrative includes songs like your favorite tune from high school or the first dance at your wedding.
-The programs I offer through Kidbilly Music bring the power of emotion, song and story to organized team building.
+The programs we offer through Kidbilly Music bring the power of emotion, song and story to organized team building.

 Whether you’re part of a corporate team, a small company or an association you have a message and culture that differentiates you from others.
 Song programs will help you tell your group story.
-You’ll create powerful takeaways as you write your own team chart toppers.
+You’ll create powerful take-aways as you write your own team chart toppers.

-team building activities using musicDuring my days as a jazz pianist in New York, it was fun to debate with the drummers in our group as to whether they were really musicians.
-Well of course they were and are.
+drum leaders performing at a corporate eventDuring my days as a jazz pianist in New York, it was fun to debate with the drummers in our group as to whether they were really musicians.
+Well of course they are!
 And of course drumming is real music.

 Get Started With Music Team Building Today